-System crashes due to system file corruption or boot file (bootmgr) damage.
+- System crashes due to system file corruption or boot file damage.

-We can install Windows from either Windows installation CD/DVD or USB flash drive.
-If you have such a disk, skip to the second step.
-If there is no such disk, create one by burning your Windows ISO file to optical disc or USB flash drive, and both Windows built-in burner and third party program can help do this.
+You can install Windows from either Windows installation CD/DVD or USB flash drive.
+If there is no such disk, create one by using Windows 10 Media Creation Tool.

-2.Backup All Needed Data Saved on Boot Partition or System Disk
+2.Backup All Needed Data Saved on the System Disk

-Nevertheless, many users are more likely to make a clean reinstallation, namely installing Windows on an unpartitioned hard disk, since they hope to separate Microsoft system partition from boot partition.
+Nevertheless, many users are more likely to make a clean reinstallation, namely installing Windows on an unpartitioned hard disk.
+How to reinstall Windows 10 without losing data?
 For this demand, they need to backup all needed files, and then clean the whole hard disk.